• twitter-icon

 This is the time of year when employees of many firms start receiving requests to share details of their tax-saving investments with their employers.
 However, before that, you have to choose whether you want to opt for the new tax regime or the old tax regime.

-In case you are not able to clearly choose between new and old tax regimes to go for, here are a few important things that can assist you to reach a conclusion.
+In case you are not able to clearly choose between the new and old tax regimes to go for, here are a few important things that can assist you in reaching a conclusion.

 Analyse the Tax Slab Rates

-Different slab rates are one of the main differences between the old regime and new tax structures.
+Different slab rates are one of the main differences between the old regime and the new tax structures.
 Some taxpayers pay income tax according to the slab system they belong to.
-The tax slabs are made by keeping the income of the specific in mind.
-Thus people with higher income will pay more.
+The tax slabs are made by keeping the income of the individual in mind.
+Thus, people with higher incomes will pay more.

 Check the Benefits of Tax Deductions & Exemptions

-While one more well-known difference between the old and the new regime is the options to decrease tax.
+One more well-known difference between the old and the new regimes is the option to decrease taxes.
 Ruchika Bhagat said that no deduction is allowed under the new tax regime.
 A taxpayer has many options in the old tax regime, but in the new tax regime, one can claim either zero deduction or tax exemption.

-In addition, under the old system, taxpayers are having about 70 exemptions and deductions to lower their taxable income.
-Referring to grants to taxpayers to reduce the tax amount by saving, investing, or spending on certain items.
+In addition, under the old system, taxpayers have about 70 exemptions and deductions to lower their taxable income.
+This refers to grants to taxpayers to reduce the tax amount by saving, investing, or spending on certain items.

-Ruchika further added that, If we take exemptions and deductions significantly lower your tax expense to cover the excessive tax rate you may be paying, calculate prior to making a decision.
+Ruchika further added that if we take exemptions and deductions, a significantly lower tax expense to cover the excessive tax rate you may be paying, calculate before making a decision.
 Bhagat says that the advantages of the old tax regime or the new tax regime will change from person to person.
 She says that only the income and options available to the taxpayer can tell which one is beneficial to him.
 Most exceptions are part of one’s salary, such as House Rent Allowance (HRA) and Leave Travel Allowance (LTA).

 “Nitin Mohan Kashyap, a chartered accountant associated with Coopers Tax Consulting, a tax consulting organization.
 Says that This new tax regime removes most of the deductions and exemptions otherwise available to the taxpayer.
 Thus, the taxpayer has to be very careful and compare whether his final tax liability will be less if he opts for the new tax regime.
 He illuminates how the fresh tax regime may seem complex for several.”